JereNwa/thanks-scratch/README.md

 # thanks-scratch
-A page dedicated to thanking Scratch for all that it’s done for me.
+Well done, you've found this repository!
+This exists as sort of a memorial for Scratch as it has really been a rollercoaster for me.